gnolang/gno/docs/concepts/realms.md

 # Realms

 A realm refers to a specific instance of a smart contract that can be written in [Gnolang](./gno-language.md).
+The most important characteristics of realms are the following:

+* Realms are stateful
+* Realms can own assets ([coins](todo link concepts/coin))
+* Each realm is deployed under a unique package path, i.e. `gno.land/r/blog`, and also has a Gno address derived from it, i.e. `g1n2j0gdyv45aem9p0qsfk5d2gqjupv5z536na3d`
+* They are deployed with a package path beginning with `gno.land/r/`
+* Realms can import packages from `gno.land/p/demo/` to gain more functionality
+* Realms can implement `Render(path string) string` to simplify dApp frontend development by allowing users to request markdown renderings from validators and full nodes without a transaction

 The potentials of realms are endless - you can create virtually any application in your mind with built-in composability, transparency, and censorship resistance.
 Here are some ideas of what you can build with realms: